 Hedging instruments and other derivatives, including certain types of credit default swaps, involve risk because they may not, in many cases, be traded on exchanges and may not be guaranteed or regulated by any U.S. or foreign governmental authorities.
 Consequently, for these instruments there may be less stringent requirements with respect to record keeping and compliance with applicable statutory and commodity and other regulatory requirements and, depending on the identity of the counterparty, applicable international requirements.
 Our Manager is not restricted from dealing with any particular counterparty or from concentrating any or all of its transactions with one counterparty.
 Furthermore, our Manager has only a limited internal credit function to evaluate the creditworthiness of its counterparties, mainly relying on its experience with such counterparties and their general reputation as participants in these markets.
 The business failure of a hedging counterparty with whom we enter into a hedging transaction will most likely result in a default under the agreement governing the hedging arrangement.
-Default by a party with whom we enter into a hedging transaction may result in losses and may force us to re-initiate similar hedges with other counterparties at the then-prevailing market levels.
+Default by a party with whom we enter into a hedging transaction may result in losses and may force us to reinitiate similar hedges with other counterparties at the then-prevailing market levels.
 Generally, we will seek to reserve the right to terminate our hedging transactions upon a counterparty's insolvency, but absent an actual insolvency, we may not be able to terminate a hedging transaction without the consent of the hedging counterparty, and we may not be able to assign or otherwise dispose of a hedging transaction to another counterparty without the consent of both the original hedging counterparty and the potential assignee.
-If we terminate a hedging transaction, we may not be able to enter into a replacement contract in order to cover our risk.
-There can be no assurance that a liquid secondary market will exist for hedging instruments purchased or sold, and therefore we may be required to maintain any hedging position until exercise or expiration, which could adversely affect our business, financial condition and results of operations, and our ability to pay dividends to our shareholders.
+If we terminate a hedging transaction to another counterparty without the consent of both the original hedging counterparty and the potential assignee.
+If we terminate a hedging transaction to another counterparty without the consent of order to cover our risk.
+There can be no as